 What causes PVCs?

 - Exercise stress test: This is a test that is performed by attaching a standard 12 lead ECG to an individual during exercise on a treadmill or bicycle.
 This test ascertains if the PVCs are suppressed or triggered by exercise.
 If suppressed by exercise, they usually tend to follow a benign course.
-Exercise induced PVCs and ventricular tachycardia may indicate underlying structural heart disease such as ischaemic heart disease or ARVC .
+Exercise-induced PVCs and ventricular tachycardia may indicate underlying structural heart diseases such as ischaemic heart disease or ARVC.
 However, this phenomenon may also occur in structurally normal hearts.

 How are PVCs treated

-In most cases PVCs are infrequent and benign.
-In this case, treatment is recommended to improve quality of life.
+In most cases, PVCs are infrequent and benign.
+In this case, treatment is recommended to improve the quality of life.
 However, if the PVCs are very frequent, treatment is offered not only to improve quality of life but to prevent heart failure and, in some cases, to reverse heart failure.
-If the PVCs are of a more sustained nature (ventricular tachycardia), therapy is directed, not only to reduce the PVC burden, but also to manage a possible underlying abnormal cardiac substrate.
+If the PVCs are of a more sustained nature (ventricular tachycardia), therapy is directed not only to reduce the PVC burden but also to manage a possible underlying abnormal cardiac substrate.

 Lifestyle and home remedies

 The following self-care strategies can help control premature ventricular contractions and improve your heart health:

 - Identify PVC Try and identify what triggers the PVCs.
 Triggers may include stress, exercise, alcohol, certain postures or certain meals.
 Avoiding the triggers may significantly reduce the PVC burden and improve your symptoms.